 magento/magento-cloud-docker repository contains build information to create a Docker environment with the required specifications for Magento Cloud.
 The build configuration creates a Docker instance with CLI and service containers required to run Magento Cloud in a local Docker environment.
 You can customize the Docker containers available in the repository and add more as needed.

 docker-compose.yml file to the required specifications.
-Then, you use docker-compose to create the container instances and to build and deploy the Magento Commerce site.
+Then, you use docker-compose to create the container instances and to build and deploy the Adobe Commerce site.

 The following CLI containers, most of which are based on a PHP-CLI version 7 Docker image, provide